andreipopescufilimon/WRO2025_Future_Engineers/README.md

 ## 🔄 **Steering** <a id="steering"></a>

-*To be updated...*

 The **steering system** is a critical part of the robot, ensuring precise maneuverability and smooth turns.
 Our design is based on a **parallelogram steering mechanism**, where both front wheels turn at the same angle through a single servo-controlled linkage.
 This setup provides predictable and stable steering, making it easy to use for an autonomous vehicle.
 Instead of using an **Ackermann steering system**, which requires more complex calculations and linkages, we opted for a **simpler and more lightweight solution** that offers consistent control.
-Our steering system allows for a maximum turning angle of 50 degrees in both the left and right directions.
+Our steering system allows for a maximum turning angle of 80 degrees in both the left and right directions.
 This range provides precise maneuverability, enabling the robot to navigate sharp turns efficiently while maintaining stability.

 ![Demo GIF](https://github.com/andreipopescufilimon/WRO2025_Future_Engineers/blob/main/other/steering.gif)

 Our **steering arm is directly connected to the servo**, which moves the two front wheels simultaneously.
 This ensures that the turning response is immediate and proportional to the servo's motion.
-The **wheels are mounted on special mounts**, allowing for smooth and precise movement without excessive friction.
-To ensure **structural integrity and long-term reliability**, the steering system is **assembled using 2mm carbon fiber bars that are glued at the ends to the chassis**.
+The **wheels are mounted on special mounts hubs**, allowing for smooth and precise movement without excessive friction.
+To ensure **structural integrity and long-term reliability**, the steering system is **assembled using 2 M2 screws on which the hubs can turn**.

 <img src="https://github.com/andreipopescufilimon/WRO2025_Future_Engineers/blob/main/technical-draws/right-front-wheel-mount-technical-drawing.jpg" width="700">